janbernloehr/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![histogram](doc/orig-gray-hist.PNG)

-Some of the traffic signs inherit symmetry.
+Some of the traffic signs inherit symmetry - see cell 5 in my jpyter notebook for a detailed analysis of the symmetries.
 For example, the "Yield"-sign is horizontally symmetric

 ![histogram](doc/h-sym.PNG)